discord-net/Discord.Net/docs/guides/components_v2/interaction.md

 Before we respond to an interaction triggered by the user we must first "catch" it.
 You can do this by hooking into the `DiscordSocketClient#InteractionCreated` event.
 Before proceeding we should make sure that the event was triggered by our component.

 The way you get you get/retrieve a specific component from a message is by either their `customId` (this is what is used here) or by using `IEnumerable<IMessageComponent>#FindComponentById`.
-The latter finds a component by type and optionally an id (when you have multiple of this type in your message).
+The latter finds a component by the integer id, and optionally by the type provided as the generic type parameter.
+Each component is automatically assigned with an incremental id (unique within a given message), unless overriden by the developer.
 You can see how that works in [Advanced].

 Consider this component (the same as used in [Intro]).
 The buttons have a customId of "recipes-show-me-button-{recipe.RecipeId}", where the last part is an unique identifier.